pgbarletta/locuaz/docs/source/installation.rst

     pip install locuaz

 This is more involved that installing through conda, but the resulting environment won't be as heavy.

-Why there's no straight pip install
-""""""""""""""""""""""""""""""""""""
-Being this a high-level protocol it has many dependencies and, unfortunately, python packaging has its quirks, so different developers have solved their issues in different ways.
-A straight `pip install` is out of the question given the tensorflow (for DLPacker) and ambertools (for tleap) dependencies which are only easily available through conda, due to their involved installation process.

 From sources
 ------------